Adventures in Jazz (album): Legacy of Adventures In Jazz

 Adventures In Jazz is easily the seminal work that defines what the Kenton band sounds like in the early 1960s until Kenton's death in 1979.
-One can easily argue it crosses the band over into being known as a much more concertizing orchestra rather than a dance band.
-While Kenton was still being defined by Dynaflow and The Peanut Vendor up to that time, pieces like Malaguena and Turtle Talk would redefine the repertoire the public knew from the Kenton band.
+One can argue it crosses the band over into being known as a much more concertizing orchestra rather than a dance band.
+While Kenton was still being defined by Dynaflow and The Peanut Vendor up to that time, pieces like "Malagueña" and "Turtle Talk" would redefine the repertoire the public knew from the Kenton band.
 This is one of the finest albums ever recorded by the Stan Kenton Orchestra.

 Some of the best drumming to be heard on record for large jazz ensemble is done by Jerry McKenzie.
 Again, the Holman charts are very demanding and McKenzie demonstrates he is easily on par with highly regarded drummers of that era such as Sonny Payne with the Count Basie Orchestra and Jake Hanna or Ronnie Zito with the Woody Herman Orchestra.
-This specific recording and drummer are cited by Peter Erskine who would later become famous with the Kenton orchestra of the mid-1970s.
+This specific recording and drummer are cited by Peter Erskine, who would later become famous with the Kenton orchestra of the mid-1970s.
 Erskine talks about the influence McKenzie's playing would have on him growing up and how he learned a great deal from McKenzie when on his first gig with the Kenton band backing June Christy at Lincoln Center in New York.